The Executive Committee

 He is a Senior Fellow of the International Education Association of Australia and a Fellow of the Association of Tertiary Education Management.

-CISWA Secretary: Veronika Fitzgerald
+CISWA Treasurer: Veronika Fitzgerald

 Executive Member: Derryn Belford